Teyras/MT/drafts/stability_measurements.md

 - virtualbox (GNU/Linux) - "home-level" virtualization technology
 - vsphere - enterprise-grade technology

+## CPU Affinity

+Explicitly assigning workers to CPUs might lead to better isolation.
+We shall perform measurements both with and without affinity settings to see its effects.

+- No virtualization - use `taskset`
+- Docker - use the `--cpuset-cpus` option (`taskset` has no effect here - the container is started by the Docker daemon)
+- vSphere - there is a CPU affinity option in the web UI.
+The documentation claims it is better to give the workers more than one CPU.
+- VirtualBox - there is a possibility of setting the number of cores that should be used by the VM.
+Alas, we have no guarantee that the VM will use the same cores for all of its lifetime.

 ## Worker Configurations

 We will try to simulate situations where multiple workers use the same server